 The IBC can approve or disapprove protocols, stop further research in non-compliant laboratories, make recommendations for corrective action for protocols, and is the link between the College and regulatory agencies.
 Principal Investigators must register their bio-use protocols with the IBC for approval and review.
-This includes the use of RG-1 and RG-2 organisms, recombinant DNA, and unfixed human blood or tissues.
+This includes the use of RG-1 and RG-2 organisms, recombinant DNA, and unfixed human blood, body fluid or tissues.
 The IBC has an overlapping role with other College Committees, i.e., biohazardous materials used in Human Subjects (IRB) and in Skidmore College Institutional Animal Care and Use Committee (IACUC).

 a) be sure that all biosafety guidelines are in place to maintain a safe environment

 b) maintain accurate records that can be used in grant writing and project design;